edmundhung/conform/docs/tutorial.md

     return json(
       {
         ...submission,
-        // The payload will be used as the default value if the document is reloaded on submit
+        // The payload will be used as the default value
+        // if the document is reloaded on form submit
         payload: {
           email: submission.payload.email,
         },